tiagotunes/myfm_app_deleted/README.md

 ### Player
 To create a player, you need to fill some attributtes.
-The first 4 (name, nation, birthdate and primaryPosition) are required and the rest are optional.
+The first 4 (name, nation, birthdate and naturalPosition) are required and the rest are optional.

     CREATE TABLE Players(